Young Driver Safety Scheme

 Our New Driver scheme has been specifically tailored to help dampen a teenagers natural enthusiasm to drive beyond their newly acquired capabilities.
-Our safety decals have been designed to appeal to the younger driver and are available in seven vibrant colour ways (Click logo to view colour choices).
+Our safety decals have been designed to appeal to the younger driver and are available in seven vibrant colour ways (Click decal on left to view colour choices).

 Following your teenager passing their driving test; a New Driver decal is fixed to the rear of their car for a period of one year.
 The safety scheme decal is designed to show that the New Driver is taking road safety seriously whilst at the same time warning fellow motorists travelling behind their car that they should be patient of a new driver.

 A warning sticker is positioned inside the vehicle, fixed either to the windscreen or on the sun visor.
 This reminds the driver and any passengers* that the vehicles registration number has been logged on our reporting data base.
 This reminder has a psychological effect that acts as a deterrent against unsafe or reckless driving.